instructure/canvas-lms/doc/api/tools_xml.md

 using the shared secret for the tool and will include the stored consumer key in the `kid` field of the token's header object.

-If any action needs to performed by the tool it MUST respond with a success HTTP status code and the body MUST include two urls, one for checking the progress of the export and one to retrieve the JSON to be returned to the tool upon import.
+If any action needs to be performed by the tool it MUST respond with a success HTTP status code and the body MUST include two urls, one for checking the progress of the export and one to retrieve the JSON to be returned to the tool upon import.
 In the event there is nothing to be exported respond with an empty